 - 1. Install any device-specific storage device support files.
-See "Installing the device-specific storage support files." - 2.
+See "Installing the device-specific storage support files" on page 24. - 2.
 Use the smit command to configure the adapter in AIX.
-See "Configuring the adapter in AIX." - 3.
+See "Configuring the adapter in AIX" on page 24. - 3.
 Update the iSCSI targets flat file.
-See "Updating the iSCSI targets flat file" on page 20. - 4.
+See "Updating the iSCSI targets flat file" on page 25. - 4.
 Configure the storage device.
-See "Configuring the storage device" on page 20.
+See "Configuring the storage device" on page 25.